So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 6. Start A Side Hustle

-But if your budget is tight and you want to speed things up, then a 2nd job will make a big difference.
+But if you’re on a tight budget and you want to speed things up, then the additional income will make a big difference.

 1. Plan Ahead